matloff/toweranNA/README.md

 Most of the MV literature, both in the statistics and machine learning realms, concerns estimation of some relationship,  say estimation of regression coefficients and the like.
-By constrast, our emphasis here is on **prediction**, especially relevant in this era of Big Data.
+By constrast, our emphasis here is on **prediction**, especially relevant in our AI era.
 The main contribution of this package is a novel technique that we call the Tower Method, which is **directly aimed at prediction**.
 It is nonimputational.

-To make things concrete, say we are regressing Y on a vector X of length
-p.
-We have data on X in a matrix A of n rows, thus of dimensions n X p.
+To make things concrete, say we are regressing Y on a vector X of p predictors.
+We have data on X in a matrix A of n rows, thus of dimensions n x p.
 Some of the elements of A are missing, i.e. are NA values in the R language.
-We are definitely including the classification case here, so that Y consists of 0s and 1s (two-class case), or an n X k matrix of 0s and 1s  (k-class case).
+We are definitely including the classification case here, so that Y is a vector of 0s and 1s (two-class case), or an n x k matrix of 0s and 1s  (k-class case).

 Note carefully that in describing our methods as being for regression applications, *we do NOT mean imputing missing values through some